KarelZe/thesis/references/obsidian/📖chapters/💡Training and tuning.md

 As found in [KMH+20, MKAT18], larger models can typically use a larger batch size, but require a smaller learning rate.
 We measure the gradient noise scale during training and use it to guide our choice of batch size [MKAT18].
 Table 2.1 shows the parameter settings we used.
 To train the larger models without running out of memory, we use a mixture of model parallelism within each matrix multiply and model parallelism across the layers of the network.
 All models were trained on V100 GPU’s on part of a high-bandwidth cluster provided by Microsoft.
 Details of the training process and hyperparameter settings are described in Appendix B. (Found in gpt paper)
 - Base implementation on https://github.com/BlackHC/toma or this blog post https://towardsdatascience.com/a-batch-too-large-finding-the-batch-size-that-fits-on-gpus-aef70902a9f1 (nice idea with the dummy data.)

-We do exploit model parallelism

-As the loss in this configuration shows spurious patterns of early overfitting, we equally weight all samples instead.

-We scale the *effective batch size*

-Visualize the decision of

 Our models are trained using the AdamW optimizer (Loshchilov and Hutter, 2017), with the following hyper-parameters: β1 = 0.9, β2 = 0.95.
 We use a cosine learning rate schedule, such that the final learning rate is equal to 10% of the maximal learning rate.
 We use a weight decay of 0.1 and gradient clipping of 1.0.
 We use 2, 000 warmup 0 200 400 600 800 1000 1200 1400 Billion of tokens 1.5 1.6 1.7 1.8 1.9 2.0 2.1 2.2 Training loss LLaMA 7B LLaMA 13B LLaMA 33B LLaMA 65B Figure 1: Training loss over train tokens for the 7B, 13B, 33B, and 65 models.
 LLaMA-33B and LLaMA65B were trained on 1.4T tokens.
 The smaller models were trained on 1.0T tokens.
 All models are trained with a batch size of 4M tokens. steps, and vary the learning rate and batch size with the size of the model (see Table 2 for details).